swashbuckleblog/swashbuckleblog.github.io/_posts/2017-01-17-lendable-labs.markdown

 Interested in learning more about Lendable Labs or partnering with us?
 Get in touch at <a href="mailto:info@lendable.io?Subject=Lendable%20Labs" target="_top">info@lendable.io</a>.

-_A special thanks to o The David and Lucile Packard Foundation for supporting the creation of Lendable Labs._
+_A special thanks to The David and Lucile Packard Foundation for supporting the creation of Lendable Labs._